dry-python/returns/README.md

     return response.json()
 ```

-Seems legit, does not it?
+Seems legit, does it not?
-It also seems like a pretty straight forward code to test.
+It also seems like a pretty straightforward code to test.
 All you need is to mock `requests.get` to return the structure you need.

 But, there are hidden problems in this tiny code sample